-Sweet potatoes are packed full of the antioxidant beta carotene, which converts to Vitamin A in the body and may help to slow the aging process.1 The best part about sweet potatoes is that they’re already sweet so you can cut back on brown sugar and marshmallows.
+Sweet potatoes are packed full of the antioxidant beta carotene, which converts to Vitamin A in the body and may help defend against the visible signs of skin aging.1 The best part about sweet potatoes is that they’re already sweet so you can cut back on brown sugar and marshmallows.
 Not only will your skin thank you, but your waistline will appreciate it as well!

 Although cranberries may be the side dish that divides the family, love ’em or not, there’s no denying that cranberries are a great source of antioxidants.2 The more antioxidants, the better for your skin!

 And you thought we weren’t going to talk about dessert!
 Fresh and cooked pumpkin is chock-full of essential vitamins and nutrients for your skin.
 Among them, Vitamin A, Vitamin C, potassium, and, just as with sweet potatoes, beta carotene.3 Pumpkin can help you achieve a healthy glow all season long but be careful not to overindulge in pumpkin pie on Thanksgiving.

 A few simple food selections on Thanksgiving can help you continue to look your best as you enter the official start of the holiday season.
 Since you’re probably going to have leftovers, make sure you’ve made the right dishes to feed and help nourish your skin for the coming weeks.

 Please share any healthy skin foods, recipes, or ideas you have with us in the comments below.
 From all of us here at Obagi, we wish you beautiful skin and a very Happy Thanksgiving!

 - 10 great health foods for eating well.
 Mayo Clinic Web site.